If you're looking for the best budget inkjet printer, we've got you covered right here.

 If you're looking for a convenient and affordable inkjet printer that will slot nicely into your home office setup, then the HP Deskjet 2755 should be rather good indeed.

-Connectivity with the HP Deskjet 2755 is also plentiful with the usual wired connection, as well as Google Cloud Print, Apple AirPrint and self-healing WiFi, which means you can also print to it from PCs, phones and other devices also, whether you're using one of the best budget laptops, one of the best mid-range phones, one of the best graphics tablets for photo editing, or otherwise.
+Connectivity with the HP Deskjet 2755 is also plentiful with the usual wired connection, as well as Google Cloud Print, Apple AirPrint and self-healing WiFi, which means you can also print to it from PCs, phones and other devices also, whether you're using one of the best budget laptops, one of the best mid-range phones or one of the best graphics tablets for photo editing.

 A capacity of 60 sheets means you can print in small volumes before needing to change the paper, and a speed of 7 pages per minute is also decent enough for most home office tasks.